The D Ukulele Chord!

 Index finger: Second fret of the C string.

 Once more, with the open A string, you will play the four strings.
-(This time, you only need to ensure your ring finger is not making muted that first string).
+(This time, you only need to ensure your ring finger is not muting that first string.)
 This chart will display like the first style above, irrespective of the different finger positions.

 Famous & Popular Songs That Use the D Ukulele Chord

-When “Love Me Do” was primarily revealed as the first single by the English band The Beatles in the UK on 5 October 1962, it achieved the hit number 17.
-Later, this song was revealed in the US in 1964 and reached a number-one hit.
+When “Love Me Do” was revealed as the first single by the English band The Beatles in the UK on 5 October 1962, it reached number 17.
+Later, this song was released in the US in 1964 and reached the number-one hit.

-The D major chord may also seem to be a new one for you, but it features super easiness.
+The D major may also seem to be a new one for you, but it features super ease.
 You can effortlessly uncover it with one or two fingers, depending on the size of your fingers.

 In effect, you’re about to go with this essential chord to be a skillful player.
 So, keep on practicing with your instrument using D chord variations.